fstab50/stslib/README.md

 ## Enhancement Roadmap ##

-for a complete list of enhancements logged against the stsaval project, see the [list of stsaval issues](https://bitbucket.org/blakeca00/stsaval/issues?status=new&status=open).
+for a complete list of enhancements logged against the stsAval project, see the [list of stsAval issues](https://bitbucket.org/blakeca00/stsaval/issues?status=new&status=open).